lisandrofernandez/zoo/README.md

     - Favorite food: "Corn"
     - Name: "Rocky"
     - Not a broiler
-    - Length of wings: 0,75
+    - Length of wings: 0.75

 Each animal can have several friends among other animals from the zoo.
-Every day each animal loses randomly one friend (if there are any) and establishes friendship randomly with another animal.
-If A is friend with B then B is friend of A. In the beginning no animal has friends, such is life.
+Every day each animal loses randomly one friend (if there is any) and establishes friendship randomly with another animal.
+If A is friend with B then B is friend of A. At the beginning no animal has friends, such is life.

 ## Task Description